ccchengff/ccchengff.github.io/content/_index.md

 </p>

 <p>
-Fangcheng has broad interests in distributed machine/deep learning algorithms and systems as well as big data processing and analytic systems.
+Fangcheng has broad interests in distributed machine/deep learning systems as well as big data processing and analytic systems.
 He has published more than 40 papers in top academic conferences and journals such as SIGMOD, VLDB, SOSP, ASPLOS, ICML, NeurIPS, and TKDE.
 He is the designer and/or program committee (PMC) member for several system projects, including <a href="https://github.com/PKU-DAIR/Hetu">Hetu</a>, PowerFL, and <a href="https://github.com/Angel-ML/angel">Angel</a>.
 His works in these system projects have been featured in several billion- or even trillion-scale machine/deep learning applications in industries.
 </p>

 <p>